RobotecAI/robotec-o3de-tools/README.md

 ## API

-This Gem has defined notification bus - `GeoJSONSpawnerNotificationBus`.
+This Gem has defined notification bus - `RobotecGeoJSONSpawnerNotificationBus`.

 Available functions: